 Even if our entire welfare system were replaced with a UBI, the sheer population size would likely lead to a cost that would dwarf how much our government currents spends on welfare programs.
 Again, the fact that the rate would have to be high enough to ensure that everyone would be able to support themselves would lead to a high price…likely over $4 trillion dollars if put at the current poverty level of $12,316 for a non-elderly individual.
 To offer context, the totality of the entire American welfare state budget tops out at a little over $2 trillion.
 If it were limited to just adults, the cost would fall under 3 trillion, but that of course would still require big tax hikes to make up the difference.
 With less universal programs like a negative income tax, or wage payments, there would be the need for oversight in order to see how such “means-tested” programs are administered, or that they are corresponded to specific limits.
 This, however, has the side-effect of undercutting the argument that the system would be more transparent or simple than what we currently have (which already has such “oversight” processes).
 Such policing would inevitably leave many people with hardship out in the cold based on arbitrary cut-offs on the margins, as well as potentially leaving some family sizes at a significant hardship to others…a form of unintentional social engineering.

-At its heart, there is also other questions to consider on a measure of political nature…can we expect public officials, imbued in the constraints of votes and power, to rescind welfare programs for a UBI?
+At its heart, there are also other questions to consider on a measure of political nature…can we expect public officials, imbued in the constraints of votes and power, to rescind welfare programs for a UBI?
 Can we be assured that they will hold such programs at prudent levels?
 Considering history of welfare programs from ancient Rome to our modern times, such assurance(s) wouldn’t seem very likely.

 Therefore, taken together, the payoff of a UBI seems unlikely given what is involved.
 Theories can seem good at first glance, but implementation is what really matters…and that doesn’t seem to be the case here.
-It doesn’t mean such a thing should be dismissed without question, but given the serious questions involved, a better solution…if a UBI is to be considered…would be to have such a thing experimented with on a more local or state level, where voters can be closer to their representatives, policy can be more tailored to cultural/local concerns and constraints, and budget levels can be curtailed.
+It doesn’t mean such a thing should be dismissed without question, but given the serious issues involved, a better solution…if a UBI is to be considered…would be to have such a thing experimented with on a more local or state level, where voters can be closer to their representatives, policy can be more tailored to cultural/local concerns and constraints, and budget levels can be curtailed.
 More private programs could also be a better deal, as at least those systems have shown a good chance at avoiding the corruption and mismanagement that can encompass more public initiatives.